vdimensions/shims/README.md

 ## Purpose and Reasoning

-The main goal of this project is to provide *working* fills for a couple of API gaps between earlier **.NET Standard** versions and the **.NET Frameworks**, but it also brings few of the new goodies to earlier .NET Framework versions.

 Since the introduction of **.NET Standard**, it has become clear that the .NET world was undergoing a great effort of consolidation for the vast range of APIs and pursuing better platform coverage.
 Because the job was complicated, it lead to the creation of a few **.NET Standard** / **.NET Core** versions with increasing set of supported APIs with each release, having **.NET Standard 2.0** as the latest stable release (at the moment of creating this document). **.NET Standard 2.0** is now being way closer to the **.NET Framework**'s set of APIs than it's predecesors.

-This small project aims to encourage following the standartization trend, by exposing a number of the .NET Standard 2.0 APIs to earlier versions of the **.NET Standard**, as well as to earlier versions of the **.NET Framework** itself.
+[NETStandard.Shim](https://github.com/vdimensions/netstandard.shim) aims to encourage following the standartization trend, by exposing a number of the .NET Standard 2.0 APIs to earlier versions of the **.NET Standard**, as well as to earlier versions of the **.NET Framework** itself.
+The main goal of this project is to provide *working* polyfills for a couple of API gaps between the current **.NET Standard** version, earlier **.NET Standard** versions and **.NET Framework** versions not conforming to the standard completely.
+It also brings few of the new .NET goodies to earlier .NET Framework versions.

 ## A Quick Glossary